SignalK/specification/README.md

 Usage
 -----

 The `master` branch contains the latest version of the Schema.
 When making changes, please clone this repo to your local machine and set up a new branch (`git checkout -b branch_name`).
-Send in a pull request for every change, put it up for discussion in the mailing list and then (if a consensus has been reached) merge it into master.
+Send in a pull request for every change, put it up for discussion in the mailing list and then (when a consensus has been reached) merge it into master.

 Docson